ngharry/arch-installation/README.md

 3. Create a virtual machine.
 System recommended:
   * At least 20GB for virtual hard disk.
   * At least 1GB RAM.
-  * Under Settings > System > Motherboard, tick `Enable EFI (special OSes only).`.
+  * Under Settings > System > Motherboard, tick `Enable EFI (special OSes only).`, the system will boot using UEFI.
+Otherwise, it will use BIOS.
-4. Boot into live CD of Arch (be patient, it could take a while with a black screen).
+4. Boot into live CD of Arch (with UEFI, be patient, it could take a while with a black screen).

 ## Installing
 Download `arch_install.sh` to the live Arch Linux environment: